zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.3.1 – Add Web App 1
 >
-> If you want to add to your existing Web Applications; click the plus
+> Or, if you want to add to your existing Web Applications; click the plus
 > sign “+” at the top of the Web Apps list
 >
 > ![](./media/image76.png)